cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Masterygate Nim/Ded

-The Pilot skill set is crucial for characters who specialise in navigating different vehicles through different environments.
+The Pilot Expertise Area set is crucial for characters who specialise in navigating different vehicles through different environments.
 It encompasses the operation of air, space, and ground vehicles, making characters proficient in aircraft, spacecraft, and land vehicles.
 These pilots are essential for transport, tactical manoeuvres,